-The basic difference between One Person Company and a Public Company is the limits of minimum and the maximum number of owners/members in the company.
-In the type of One person company, there is always only one owner but the private company has a minimum of 2 and no limit on the maximum numbers of owners or members.
+The basic difference between One Person Company and a Public Company is the limits of the minimum and a maximum number of owners/members in the company.
+In the type of One person company, there is always only one owner but the private company has a minimum of 2 and no limit on the maximum number of owners or members.

 To know the difference between these two, we must clear the meaning of these terms and explained as follows: –